skiphansen/panog2_nes/README.md

 Long, long after the original NES controller was introduced Nintendo released a "NES Classic Edition" for retrogaming enthusiast.
 This console used I2C for controller communications.
-This seems like a natural for the Pano, but unfortunately the new controllers use 3.3V power and signal levels.
-While the Pano uses 5V levels per the DDC standard.
+This seems like a natural for the Pano, but unfortunately the new controllers use 3.3V power and signal levels while the Pano uses 5V levels per the DDC standard.

 Additionally documentation on these controllers is scarce and it's unclear to me if there are two separate I2C buses for two controllers or if the two